chrisstrahorn/fossologywindows/README.md

 git reset --hard
 ```

 Check if port 8081 or 5432 are already being used.
+On Windows, you can run netstat from cmd to check.
 ```
 netstat -ano
   TCP    0.0.0.0:8081           0.0.0.0:0              LISTENING    33411